particle-iot/docs/src/content/reference/device-os/firmware.md

 {{#if has-eeprom-file}}
 EEPROM emulation allows small amounts  of data to be stored and persisted even across reset, power down, and user and system firmware flash operations.

-On the {{device}} the EEPROM emulation is stored as a file on the flash file system.
+On this device the EEPROM emulation is stored as a file on the flash file system.
 Since the data is spread across a large number of flash sectors, flash erase-write cycle limits should not be an issue in general.

 {{else}}
 EEPROM emulation allocates a region of the device's built-in Flash memory to act as EEPROM.